teejas/betterjenkins/README.md

 5. Allow for "workspaces" to share files across different tasks or stages of a job
    1. This would enable CI/CD capabilities where one stage builds a docker image using the files in a workspace, another stage runs tests agains that docker image, and a final stage deploys the image
    2. I'm thinking of some bucket integration, maybe use `minio` for testing. [in progress]
+6. Have all the executors write their stdout somewhere, either back to the database or into some bucket storage

 # Database